dzmitry-savitski/saml-test/Implementation.md

 Build a wrapper for localStorage-based persistent state.  - implemented

 2. SP Management (Home Page)
-Design the schema for SP config (including both SP and IDP settings).
-Implement the useSPStore hook to manage SPs in localStorage.
-Build the Home page UI:
+Design the schema for SP config (including both SP and IDP settings). -implemented Implement the useSPStore hook to manage SPs in localStorage. -implemented Build the Home page UI:
 List SPs.
 Add/Delete SPs.